 Be aware that not all paracords are equal as there are different grades of strength depending on how it’s made.
 Below is a nylon paracord, and it’s 50 feet in length.
 This one is 4mm, type 3, and has 7 braided core yarns that enables it to have a minimum strength of 550lbs making it a perfect compliment to the 500lbs magnet.

 Like any outdoor activity, make sure you take along with you suitable gear to make the most of the experience.
 At minimum, bring a bucket to carry your finds, a brush to get rid of debris, and wear tough gloves to avoid injury when pulling the rope, and handling sharp and rusted metal.
 Bring along a small plastic container for storing small items like fishing hooks and lures, nails, and other metal bits.
 You can add a grappling hook to your gear which will become handy when retrieving heavy items.

 Look after yourself by wearing a hat, sunglasses, and sun block.
 Wearing insect repellent is very important as mosquitoes breed and inhabit water areas and their surrounds.
 You can choose to wear waterproof waders and gumboots depending on the area, such as swamps and wetlands.

 Strong Knots To Use For Magnet Fishing

 The best knot to use for magnet fishing is one where it tightens on itself, providing a secure hold on the magnet.
 Also, the knot needs to be one that is able to bear heavy weight.
 If you are a fish angler and have a favorite knot, then try using it for your magnet.
-For first-timers, we recommend the trusty Palomar knot which is very simple to tie and is considered by many to be one of the strongest knots.
+For first-timers, we recommend the trusty Palomar as your magnet fishing knot as it is very simple to tie and is considered by many to be one of the strongest knots.